axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>rCoin Value</h1>
  <p>The face value of national fiat coins is fixed forever.
 At least, that is true for reserve currencies.
 Other national fiat coins are not so lucky: their face value stays put, but their purchasing  power fluctuates, sometimes wildly.</p>
  <p><span class="_paradigm">rCoin</span>s have a face value of one.
-It is backed by people who come together as <span class="_paradigm">RADICAL COMPANIES</span> to create broad value for society.
+It is backed by people who come together as <span class="_paradigm">Radical Companies</span> to create broad value for society.
 It is free from national and international politics and manipulation.</p>
  <p>The face value of <span class="_paradigm">rCoin</span>s never changes but the information in its log may.
 Based on all of that, each of us gets to decide whether or not to accept the <span class="_paradigm">rCoin</span>s given the risks and benefits indicated in its log.</p>

 <h1>Different Companies, Different Values</h1>
  <p>As it is today, different companies will end up with different values and their co-owners will have more or less purchasing power.
-For example.</p>
+For example,</p>
   <ul>
    <li>Company BenCO earns 100 <span class="_paradigm">rCoin</span>s.</li>
    <li>Company JerryCo earns 1,000 <span class="_paradigm">rCoin</span>s.</li>